Continuous-variable quantum communication: Continuous-variable quantum key distribution

-In all experiments on CV EB QKD conducted to date, squeezed light was generated using cavity-enhanced PDC with periodically poled KTP crystals housed in high-quality linear optical cavities.
-In few experiments~\cite{Su2009,Wang2018}, the CV entanglement -- also known as two-mode squeezed (TMSV) states -- was directly produced by operating the PDC process in a non-degenerate mode, whereas in the other experiments~\cite{Madsen2012,Gehring2015,Walk2016}, entanglement was achieved by combining two single-mode squeezed states at a balanced beam splitter.
-In each setup, one mode of the two-mode squeezed state was measured with high-efficiency homodyne detection at the transmitting station, while the other mode was transmitted through free space to the receiving station, where homodyne or heterodyne measurements were performed.
-The transmitter's measurements influenced the state observed at Bob's station, resulting in a Gaussian distribution of amplitude or phase quadrature squeezed states, effectively simulating a single-mode P\&M squeezed state protocol.
-The noise suppression achieved below the shot noise level was measured at 3.0~dB at 1080~nm~\cite{Su2009}, 3.5~dB at 1064~nm~\cite{Madsen2012}, and 10.5~dB at 1550~nm~\cite{Gehring2015}.
-Although the theoretical clock rate in these experiments could approach the bandwidths of the cavity-enhanced parametric amplifiers (20 MHz, 21 MHz and 63 MHz, respectively), the effective operational bandwidth was restricted to a few kHz by electronic filtering in post-processing.
+In all experiments on CV-EB QKD conducted to date, squeezed light was generated using cavity-enhanced PDC with periodically poled KTP crystals housed in high-quality linear-optical cavities.
+In a few experiments~\cite{Su2009,Wang2018}, the CV entanglement -- also known as a TMSV state -- was directly produced by operating the PDC process in a nondegenerate mode, whereas in the other experiments~\cite{Madsen2012,Gehring2015,Walk2016}, entanglement was achieved by combining two single-mode squeezed states at a balanced beam splitter.
+In each setup one mode of the two-mode squeezed state was measured with high-efficiency homodyne detection at the transmitting station, while the other mode was transmitted through free space to the receiving station, where homodyne or heterodyne measurements were performed.
+The transmitter's measurements influenced the state observed at Bob's station, resulting in a Gaussian distribution of amplitude or phase quadrature squeezed states, effectively simulating a single-mode P\&M squeezed-state protocol.
+The noise suppression achieved below the shot-noise level was measured at 3.0~dB at 1080~nm~\cite{Su2009}, 3.5~dB at 1064~nm~\cite{Madsen2012}, and 10.5~dB at 1550~nm~\cite{Gehring2015}.
+Although the theoretical clock rate in these experiments could approach the bandwidths of the cavity-enhanced parametric amplifiers (20, 21, and 63 MHz, respectively), the effective operational bandwidth was restricted to a few kHz via electronic filtering in postprocessing.